Relaxation

 Deep breathing

 Most of the time we don’t think about our breathing.
-However, focusing on how you breathe and creating a slow, deep and even pattern can help you to feel calmer and more relaxed.
+But focusing on your breath and creating a slow, deep and even pattern can help you feel calmer and more relaxed.
 It can also distract you from any stresses or worries you may have.

 I find deep breathing encourages and increases relaxation and sleep.
 I breathe in for seven seconds and breathe out for eleven.
 I repeat this several times.